mr5z/PropertyValidator/README.md

 }
 ```

-3. If you wish not to use `PropertyInvalid` event to check every time the property have changed, you can also invoke manually the `ValidationService#Validate()`, check the return, if it's false, find the error message using `ValidationService#GetErrorMessage(...)`.
+3. If you wish not to use `PropertyInvalid` event to check every time the property have changed, you can also invoke manually the `ValidationService::Validate()`, check the return, if it's false, find the error message using `ValidationService::GetErrorMessage(...)`.
 On the otherhand, you can also validate it with a more intuitive approach by doing `ValidationService#EnsurePropertiesAreValid()` which will throw a `PropertyException` where you can extract the error message from.

 ``` c#
 private void ShowValidationResult()